ESSENTIAL ART GALLERY & FINE GIFTS

 Picture

-Essential Glass Works was established in 1992, selling their work at art shows and wholesale shows.
-After moving between Moscow -- Boise -- then Moscow again, they re-opened their studio in 2010.
-As their studio began to gain popularity, they decided to expand and evolve into a studio/gallery.
-By 2013, Essential Glass Works drastically expanded their inventory to include work by many of the top-quality artists with whom they had met in art shows over the years.
-They made the leap to 203 S. Main Street where they run their gallery.
-Under their new name, Essential Art Gallery, you will find frequently changing window displays and new work arrives weekly from all over the country.
-They maintain their "Playfully Elegant" theme in all the work selected for their gallery.
+Essential Glass Works was established in 1992, by Michael McCoy, selling his work at art shows and wholesale shows.
+After moving between Moscow -- Boise -- then Moscow again, he re-opened his studio in 2010.
+As the studio began to gain popularity, Michael decided to expand and evolve into a studio/gallery.
+By 2013, Essential Glass Works drastically expanded the inventory to include work by many of the top-quality artists with whom Michael had met in art shows over the years.
+Essential Glass Works made the leap to a storefront, located in the heart of downtown Moscow, Idaho and under a new name, Essential Art Gallery & Fine Gifts.
+You will find frequently changing window displays, lovely gifts, chocolate and quality art.
+New work arrives weekly from all over the country.
+Essential Art Gallery & Fine Gifts maintains the "Playfully Elegant" theme in all the work selected for the gallery.
+Please stop by for a visit ... your senses will be delighted.
+203 S Main St, Moscow, ID 83843

 Michael McCoy, Buyer/Curator